FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Protocol

 \subsection{Abort Probability}

-The per-attempt success probability matches single-signer ML-DSA ($\approx 20\%$; empirically $23\%$--$32\%$ due to Irwin-Hall concentration).
+The per-attempt success probability is comparable to single-signer ML-DSA ($\approx$20\%; empirically $\approx$21--45\% due to Irwin-Hall concentration and configuration-dependent variance).
 Without masking, success degrades as $(0.2)^T$---for $T=16$, this is $6.6 \times 10^{-12}$.
 Our masked approach achieves constant success rate, a speedup of $10^{5}$--$10^{21}\times$ (Appendix~\ref{sec:supp-naive}).